 Animal Garden Statue

 Animal Sculptures are one of the most common kinds of statues.
 People also place different animals in the garden to replicate a natural jungle-like feel or a giant; the majestic statue is placed as the focal point; either way, you cannot go wrong with an animal statue.
-In addition, the most commonly used animal statues are that of horses, rabbits, lions, and bulls.
+In addition, the most commonly used animal statues are of horses, rabbits, lions, and bulls.
 The options are unlimited.
 Some birds, such as

 Modern Garden Sculpture

 Modern statues are primarily pieces that convey a message or are abstract pieces.
 They follow clean lines and are usually made with a focused idea in mind.
 A modern sculpture, garden sculpture large could be anywhere from minimalistic to highly detailed.
 It all depends on your style choice.
 Moreover, modern sculptures usually present our day-to-day objects in a new light.
-Hence, they are thought evoking and beautiful, they are… well, a work of art.
+Hence, they are thought-evoking and beautiful, they are… well, a work of art.

 While decorating landscaping, you have so many options, and one option is that you can never go wrong with a bold statement with a more aggressive large garden sculpture.
 There are so many different varieties available for garden sculptures, you can choose as per your garden size and your requirement.